top of page

 We are proud of our reputation as a rescue that provides post adoption support when we are able and we strive to provide the absolute best vet care to our foster animals.

 13).
 Adoptions will come with post adoptive support.
 Depending on the dog adopted, most MPR dogs will come with an in home consultation prepaid and scheduled or a prepaid Adult 101 Basics class.
-Mosh Pit recommends A Dog's Life GR, A Pleasant Dog, Better Together Dog Training, LLC and Love and Pet,LLC.
+Mosh Pit recommends A Dog's Life GR, and Love and Pet,LLC.

 14).
-Mosh Pit Rescue will not adopt to anyone planning to use Coit Animal Clinic or Jenison Animal Hospital.
-If these are your vets, you will either have to transfer to a different vet or you cannot adopt from us (there are many other rescues and resources to adopt from).
+Mosh Pit Rescue will not adopt to anyone planning to use Coit Animal Clinic.
+If this is your vet, you will either have to transfer to a different vet or you cannot adopt from us (there are many other rescues and resources to adopt from who do not have this limitation).

 We see post after post on Facebook such as "can anyone recommend a vet that won't break the bank".
 We want our adoptable animals to receive the best, most modern, care both in foster and post adoption - not "the cheapest care possible".
 If cost of care is a huge concern please reconsider adopting a pet.
 Pets are expensive!

-Please consider if a vet office is clean, if staff are treated professionally, if vets are using computer systems, if their practice appears modern current and fear free, if their appearance is professional etc. when choosing a vet.
+Please consider if a vet office is clean, if staff are treated professionally, if vets are using computer systems, if their practice appears modern current and fear free, if the vet's appearance is professional, if the vet continues their education with continuing ed etc. when choosing a vet.

 15).
 We are a small volunteer based rescue in Grand Rapids, MI - and we do require a home check meaning before adopting from us - a volunteer from MPR must physically come to your home to ensure your yard is as stated in your app, there are no gaps in fences, and the interior of the house is sanitary and appropriate for the pet being adopted.
 Because if this, we tend to adopt locally to West Michigan/Grand Rapids and do not typically do out of state adoptions.